Design and Technology

 We give thanks to God for providing us with the beauty of the world around us, and inspiring us to create from looking out into His world.
 We also thank God for giving us the ability to look within ourselves, and give expression and meaning to our thoughts, feelings and relationships.
 Art requires perseverance and patience; we trust in God’s strength and help when we are challenged.
 As a school community, we show kindness to ourselves and others through encouragement and celebration of our artwork.
 All art is unique and we celebrate our individuality and expression through it, as well as that of artists throughout time and around the world.

-At Trent Primary School, Design and Technology should be practical, engaging, inclusive and help children learn to solve problems.
+At Trent Primary School, we believe that Design and Technology should be practical, engaging, inclusive and help children learn to solve problems.

 Design and Technology forms a key part of our broad and balanced curriculum.
-We fulfil the requirements of the National Curriculum whilst tying our teaching and learning to a cross-curricular ‘project’ each half term.
+We fulfil the requirements of the National Curriculum whilst tying our teaching and learning to a cross-curricular projects.

 With this in mind, we have established a school curriculum plan for Design and Technology as an entitlement for all pupils that is:

-Aspirational in the progression of skills and technical knowledge that pupils learn as they progress through the school.
-Such high aspirations are clearly identifiable in the progressive and increasingly challenging skills-based objectives.
+Aspirational in the progression of skills and technical knowledge that pupils learn as they progress through the school - such aspirations are clearly identifiable in the progressive and increasingly challenging skills-based objectives covered.
 As pupils progress through school, they should also begin to think critically and develop a more rigorous understanding of Design and Technology.
 They should also know how Design and Technology both reflect and shape history and culture across the world, including multifarious cultures and timespans;

 Creative and imaginative.
 We want children to produce creative work, exploring their ideas and recording their experiences.
 We aim to foster innovation and risk-taking, helping children to understand some of the benefits and challenges of invention;